 Glendell Continued Operations Project

-Our Glendell Open Cut mine is seeking approval to continue mining to the north of its existing operations.
+Our Glendell Open Cut mine has received a recommendation for approval of its Glendell Continued Operations Project to continue mining to the north of its existing operations.

 Project benefits over the life of the extension

 benefit to the State of New South Wales